gerrymandr/mggg-redistricting/README.md

 ```
 shp_dir = "path/to/some/shp/file.shp"
 dbf_dir = "path/to/corresponding/dbf/file.shp"
+id_column = "ID"
+"""
-id_column = "ID" # this should be the column name associated with the identifier 				# one wishes to use for the data.
-In the case of census data, it is
-				# common to use geographic identifiers, usually labeled as "GEOID".
+ID should be the column name associated with the identifier one wishes to use for the data.
+In the case of census data, it is common to use geographic identifiers, usually labeled as "GEOID".
+"""

 polymap = create_polymap(shp_dir, dbf_dir, geoid_column)
 adjacency_graph = mggg_twostep(polymap)